sh4dowxanuj/TestProject/README.md

 A modern, feature-rich Android browser application built with Java, designed to provide a smooth and intuitive browsing experience.

-## ✨ Latest Feature: Search Suggestions
+## ✨ Latest Features: Search Suggestions & Ad Blocker

 🔍 **NEW**: Real-time search suggestions as you type!
 Get instant suggestions from your browsing history, bookmarks, and Google's autocomplete service.

+🛡️ **NEW**: Built-in Ad Blocker with Stealth Mode!
+Block ads and trackers like Brave browser with undetected protection.

 ## 🚀 Features